top of page

 Pros:

-• Exceptional scratch and corrosion resistance
+• Scratch and corrosion resistance

 • Completely hypoallergenic for sensitive skin